 My current “wargaming travelling bag” is the result of (a) a lot of trial and error and (b) a never ending quest to make my life easier.

 I admit, that the carrying case might be a bit on the bulky side, but I favoured accessibility and storage capacity over size.
-Having bought my share of wargaming equipment, I am today more or less content with a bag containing the basics I need and not having to worry about this or that token or shiny and expensive gaming aids.
+Having bought my share of wargaming equipment, I am today more or less content with a bag containing the basics I need and not having to worry about this or that token or shiny and expensive gaming aid.

 The final result can be seen below.